Lukas2020-code/TuamAC_Project/README.md

 - #### Device Testing

-  - The website was test on several different devices by familly members and friends to check the responsiveness.
+  - The website was test on several different devices by familly members and friends to check how it behavies.
 Devices includes: Desktop, Laptops (various creen sizes), Tablets (Samsung Tab6, Huawei Media Pad5) and Phones (Huawei P9, Nokia G20, IPhone 14).

 ## Bugs

-- ### Conatct website
+- ### Contact website

   - In phone number input, user can also write a letters if use a laptop or desktop keyboard.
 For tablet and phones it shows a numeric keypad to write the number.
 I found out that not all browsers support input type="tel" and they fall back to standard text input.